Extremely Simple Streaming Forest: Methods

-SDTs are based on a fork of the scikit-learn python package (BSD-3-Clause), which we customized by adding a new \texttt{partial\_fit} function to the \texttt{DecisionTreeClassifier} for extending fitted trees \citep{pedregosa_scikit-learn_2011}.
-Thus, an SDT is initialized almost in the same way as a DT, where the tree is fitted to the first batch of training samples.
+XTrees are based on a fork of the scikit-learn python package (BSD-3-Clause), which we customized by adding a new \texttt{partial\_fit} function to the \texttt{DecisionTreeClassifier} for extending fitted trees \citep{pedregosa_scikit-learn_2011}.
+Thus, an XTree is initialized almost in the same way as a DT, where the tree is fitted to the first batch of training samples.
 The only difference is the input of predefined class labels, as the first batch might not include all possible classes.
-For each incremental update afterwards (Algorithm \ref{alg:sdt}), the SDT takes in one batch of training samples: $\mathcal{D}_n = (\mathbf{x},\mathbf{y}) \in \mathbb{R}^{n \times p} \times \{1,\ldots, K\}^n$.
+For each incremental update afterwards (Algorithm \ref{alg:XTree}), the XTree takes in one batch of training samples: $\mathcal{D}_n = (\mathbf{x},\mathbf{y}) \in \mathbb{R}^{n \times p} \times \{1,\ldots, K\}^n$.
 Then for every training sample $x_i$ in the batch, the algorithm locates the leaf node it would fall into and associates the node with the sample.
 All the leaf nodes found in such a manner are marked as ``false roots.''
 These ``false roots'' are then split and extended if satisfying the prespecified splitting criteria (e.g. a minimum node sample size of two).
 If the splitting occurs, both child nodes would be recursively marked as ``false roots'' and associated with their separate training samples, just like how batch splitting works in DTs.
 If not fulfilling the splitting criteria, the ``false roots'' would become the new leaf nodes.
-Figure \ref{fig:iris} shows an example of SDT structures on the Iris dataset \citep{fisher_uci_1988}.
-Two random batches of 25 samples were used.
+Figure \ref{fig:demo} shows an example of how XTree structures evolve.